Is He Extroverted? Identifying Missing Relevant Personas for Faithful User Simulation: Evaluation of Identifying missing Relevant Persona

 \subsection{Main Results}

 Table~\ref{tab:inResult} shows the main results of our experiments.
 A key observation is that no single model excels across all metrics.
-Instead, the results reveal a complex, scale-dependent relationship between a model's ability to imitate human patterns (Fidelity) and its ability to generate profound analytical explanations (Insight).
+Instead, the results reveal a complex, scale-dependent relationship between a model's ability to imitate human patterns (Fidelity) and its ability to generate profound analytical explanations (Influence).

-Focusing on the Fidelity dimension, as measured by the $F_1$ score, Qwen3-32B emerges as the clear leader with a score of 0.488.
-It achieves the highest Precision and Recall, indicating that its generated personas align most closely with our human-annotated ground truth.
-In contrast, when evaluating for Insight, as measured by the Influence score, GPT-4.1-Multi stands out, achieving the top score of 1.771.
-Most notably, this score surpasses even the Human (Oracle) baseline of 1.622.
-This suggests that GPT-4.1, when guided by our multi-task prompt, is capable of identifying personas that are perceived as even more impactful or fundamental to the decision than those articulated by humans.
-Observing the scaling dynamics of fidelity and influence, we identify a finding: fidelity follows an inverted U-shaped curve.
+Focusing on the fidelity dimension, as measured by the $F_1$ score, Qwen3-32B and Qwen3-32B-Multi achieve the highest Recall and $F_1$ scores, indicating that their generated personas align most closely with our human-annotated ground truth.
+In contrast, when evaluating for influence, as measured by the Influence score, GPT-4.1-Multi stands out, achieving the top score of 1.772.
+Most notably, this score surpasses even the Human (Oracle) baseline of 1.648.
+This suggests that GPT-4.1, when guided by our multi-task prompt, can identify personas perceived as even more impactful or fundamental to the decision than those articulated by humans.

+Observing the scaling dynamics of fidelity and influence, we find that fidelity follows an inverted U-shaped trend.
 As model size increases from small (\textit{e.g.}, Llama3.1-8B) to medium (\textit{e.g.}, Qwen3-32B), fidelity improves.
-However, it declines as we scale up to the largest models (\textit{e.g.}, Llama3.1-70B).
-In contrast, influence generally scales positively with model size.
-This reveals an emergent "Fidelity vs. Insight" dilemma: past a certain capability threshold, the largest models begin to favor their own analytical frameworks over merely imitating human patterns.
+However, it declines for the largest models (e.g., Llama3.1-70B).
+In contrast, influence consistently increases with model size.
+Larger models are better at inferring missing personas, but as models become sufficiently large, their predictions become less aligned with human judgment patterns.

 The Inaccessibility metric provides another critical layer of analysis.
-The Human (Oracle) baseline exhibits the near lowest inaccessibility score (1.368), demonstrating remarkable efficiency.
-This aligns with the principle of "cognitive economy" in psychology~\cite{rescher2017cognitive}: humans are exceptionally skilled at identifying highly accessible (i.e., low inaccessibility) personas that still possess strong explanatory power (i.e., high influence).
-While some models like Llama3.1-8B-Multi achieve low inaccessibility, they do so at the cost of significantly lower influence.
+The Human (Oracle) exhibits the near lowest inaccessibility score (1.394), demonstrating remarkable efficiency.
+This aligns with the principle of ``cognitive economy'' in psychology~\cite{rescher2017cognitive}: humans are exceptionally skilled at identifying highly accessible (i.e., low inaccessibility) personas that still possess strong explanatory power (i.e., high influence).
+While some models like Llama3.1-8B achieve low inaccessibility, they do so at the cost of significantly lower influence.